Study smarter with Fiveable

 Which two institutions serve as primary agents of socialization, and how do their methods of transmitting values differ?

-Identify two institutions that demonstrate social reproduction—the passing of inequality across generations.
-What mechanisms does each use?
+Identify two institutions that demonstrate social reproduction.
+What specific mechanisms does each use to pass inequality across generations?

 Compare and contrast how education and mass media function as knowledge institutions.
 What does each control, and who has access?